 What should I do if I want to do something after syncing the ArgoCD Application?

-This article explains how to perform post-synchronization (PostSync) in a GitOps operational flow using ArgoCD, and proposes some practical solutions for post-processing of specific resources only.
+This article explains how to perform post-synchronization (PostSync) in a GitOps workflow using ArgoCD, and proposes some practical solutions for post-processing specific resources only.

 background

 In GitOps operations using ArgoCD, synchronization is often performed manually or automatically.
 ArgoCD applications often require post-processing after synchronization.
-For example, the following scenarios are possible:
+For example, the following scenarios can be considered:

-A common way to address these needs is to use the Resource Hooks feature of ArgoCD, but if you want to manage the post-processing itself as part of the resources managed by ArgoCD, you can also control it using SyncWaves.
+A common way to address these needs is to use ArgoCD's Resource Hooks feature.
+If you want to manage post-processing itself as part of the resources managed by ArgoCD, you can also control it using SyncWaves.

 However, Resource Hooks only work at the application level, and cannot target specific resources within an application.
-To do this, you need to use some special methods.
+In that case, some special methods are required.

 ResourceHook

-Resource Hook is a feature for customizing the resource synchronization process.
+Resource Hook is a feature that allows you to customize the resource synchronization process.
 Using hooks such as PreSync, Sync, and PostSync, you can run custom jobs at specific times in the synchronization process.
-Post-processing of an application corresponds to the PostSync hook.
+Application post-processing falls under the PostSync hook.

 For example, when adding post-processing to an ArgoCD Application named dev, it is common to use the following configuration: